whARTon at home Connections

 José Rivera’s 26 plays have been seen nationally and internationally and translated into a dozen languages.
 His Obie Award winning plays Marisol and References to Salvador Dali Make Me Hot, both produced by The Public Theatre, NY, are taught at universities around the country.
 Other plays include Cloud Tectonics, Sueño, Boleros for the Disenchanted, Brainpeople, Massacre (Sing to Your Children), The Last Book of Homer, and Adoration of the Old Woman.
 His screenplay “The Motorcycle Diaries,” was nominated for 2005 Best Adapted Screenplay Oscar (making him the first Puerto Rican writer so honored), BAFTA and WGA Awards.
 “On the Road” premiered at the 2012 Cannes Film Festival.
 “Trade” was the first film to premiere at the United Nations.
 Rivera co-created and produced “Eerie, Indiana,” (NBC) and was a staff writer on “Penny Dreadful: City of Angels” (Showtime) 2019.
 In 2019 he produced and directed the short film “The Fall of a Sparrow” as well as the world premiere workshop of his play Lovesong (Imperfect) at the 14th Street Y. He has served on the boards of Theatre Communication Group and the Sundance Institute and mentored at Sundance Screenwriting Labs in Utah, Jordan, and India.
 He is currently writing all 20 episodes of the TV adaptation of One Hundred Years of Solitude for Netflix.
 His most recent play Your Name Means Dream was given a reading at the 2020 Sundance Theatre Lab.

 A conversation with Frannie Shepherd-Bates, Founder and Director of Shakespeare in Prison

 Shakespeare in Prison, Detroit Public Theatre’s signature community program, empowers incarcerated and formerly incarcerated people to reconnect with their humanity and that of others; to reflect on their past, present, and future; and to gain the confidence, self-esteem, and crucial skills they need to heal and positively impact their communities.
-Join Frannie Shepherd-Bates and Wharton Center’s Bert Goldstein plus one or two actors from the program to explore how theater and Shakespeare have changed the lives of people who have been incarcerated.
+Join Frannie Shepherd-Bates and Wharton Center’s Bert Goldstein plus two actors from the program to explore how theater and Shakespeare have changed the lives of people who have been incarcerated.

 Bio: Frannie Shepherd-Bates